McKinsey Interview Process: 6 Steps to an Offer (2026)

 What should you wear to a McKinsey interview?

 Wear professional business attire.
 For in-person interviews, a well-fitted suit is the standard.
 For virtual interviews, dress as you would for an in-person interview from the waist up.
-McKinsey's culture is professional, and your appearance should reflect that.
 When in doubt, overdress rather than underdress.

 Everything You Need to Land a Consulting Offer